How can you help asylum seekers in Portland?

 The America Red Cross and Preble Street Resource Center are providing support at an emergency shelter at the Portland Expo.

-The city is asking those who want to volunteer to NOT just show up.
+The city is asking those who want to volunteer to NOT just show up, due to security concerns.

+Instead, the United Way of Greater Portland is working with the city to accept and coordinate volunteers.

 RELATED: 10,000 miles and 4 months later immigrant leaves Cameroon seeking refuge in Maine